+- extend beyond the rear edge of the rear tire, or point in any such way to create dust or interfere with the vision of another rider.

+- q.
+All fairings must be mounted at a minimum of three mounting points and in a safe and workmanlike manner.

+- No turbochargers, superchargers or blowers are allowed unless OEM.

+- 5. The Superbike classes will consist of:

 - b.
 Lightweight Superbike

-- I Up to 450cc four-stroke multi-cylinder
+- I. I Up to 450cc four-stroke multi-cylinder

 - II.
-Up to 680cc four-stroke twin-cylinder
+Up to 680cc four-stroke twincylinder

 - III.
 Up to 905 cc air-cooled four-stroke twin-cylinder

 - IV.
 Open displacement single-cylinder

-- V. Up to 1250cc air-cooled pushrod four-stroke twin-cylinder
+- Up to 1250cc air-cooled pushrod four-stroke twincylinder

 - VI.
-A motorcycle that has been prepared to compete in the Lightweight Early Grand Prix (Section R-11 a, b) shall be allowed to run in Lightweight Superbike.
+A motorcycle that has been prepared to compete in the Lightweight Early Grand Prix (Section R-10, a) shall be allowed to run in Lightweight Superbike.

 - c.
-600 TFS (8 years or older)
+600 TFS (Model year 2007 or older, no exceptions)

 - I. Up to 425cc two-stroke multi-cylinder

 - II.
 Up to 675cc four-stroke multi-cylinder

 - III.
 Up to 800cc four-stroke twin-cylinder

 - IV.
 Open displacement single-cylinder

-- V. A motorcycle that has been prepared to compete in the Lightweight Early Grand Prix (Section R-11 a, b) shall be allowed to run in 600 TFS.

 - d.
 600 Superbike:

 - I. Up to 425cc two-stroke multi-cylinder

 - II.
 Up to 640cc four-stroke multi-cylinder

 - III.
 Up to 715cc four-stroke three-cylinder

 - IV.
 Up to 850cc four-stroke twin-cylinder

-- V. Up to 1250cc air-cooled pushrod four-stroke twin-cylinder
+- Up to 1250cc air-cooled pushrod four-stroke twincylinder

 - VI.
 Open displacement single-cylinder

 - e.
 750 Superbike:

 - I. Up to 800cc four-stroke multi-cylinder

 - II.
 Up to 1099cc four-stroke twin-cylinder

-- III.
-Up to 1250cc air-cooled pushrod four-stroke twin-cylinder
+- Up to 1250cc air-cooled pushrod four-stroke twincylinder

 - f.
 Open Superbike:

-- Unlimited displacement (machinery must adhere to Superbike Regulations in Section Q.)
+- I. Unlimited displacement (machinery must adhere to Superbike Regulations in Section Q.)

-- Single cylinder, four-stroke motorcycles entered in the Superbike classes are not required to be production based.
+- 6. Single cylinder, four-stroke motorcycles entered in the Superbike classes are not required to be production based.